 - Complete all homework assignments and journal entries the instructor assigns.

 One requirement of the URJ Introduction to Judaism program in the West District is your attendance at a Shabbaton.
 The word Shabbaton is related to the word Shabbat.
-Shabbatonim(plural) take place on Saturdays on various dates and at various locations.
-The Shabbaton usually runs from 10 am until 3 pm.
-Time, location and other specifics will be publicized on the registration site and e-mail notifications to students enrolled in Intro.
-Although the specific programs of each Shabbaton will vary somewhat, you can expect to enjoy yourself experiencing prayer, study, singing, and discussion about Judaism with a group of rabbis and your peers.
+Our annual, city-wide Shabbaton takes place in late February/early March from 9:30 am - 3 pm.
+You can expect to enjoy yourself experiencing prayer, study, singing, Israeli dancing, and discussion about Judaism with a group of rabbis and your peers.

 Interested in conversion to Judaism?
 Looking for a sponsoring clergy person?

-Every student in URJ Introduction to Judaism interested in conversion is encouraged to select a Sponsoring Rabbi or Cantor to be his or her mentor guide.
+Every student in URJ Introduction to Judaism interested in conversion is encouraged to select a sponsoring rabbi or cantor to be their mentor guide.
 Some students already have a sponsoring clergy person when starting the class, others will find someone while attending.
 All Reform rabbis and cantors in Southern California have indicated their readiness to sponsor candidates when asked.
 If you are in the early stages of exploring Judaism and haven't found a community or a clergy person yet, please contact our office.
-We can explain the role of URJ Introduction to Judaism as an integral step towards conversion and help you select a Sponsoring Rabbi or Cantor.
+We can explain the role of URJ Introduction to Judaism as an integral step towards conversion and help you select a sponsoring rabbi or cantor.
 If you know a rabbi or a cantor, make an appointment with him or her to discuss why URJ Introduction to Judaism is right for you.

-Students who complete all the requirements of the URJ Introduction to Judaism course will receive a Certificate of Completion.
-A Bet Din (a panel of 3 rabbis) for conversion to Judaism will require that the candidate present a Certificate as part of the conversion process.
+Students who complete all the requirements of the URJ Introduction to Judaism course will receive a Certificate of Completion upon request.
+A bet din (a panel of 3 rabbis) for conversion to Judaism will require that the candidate present a Certificate as part of the conversion process.